edubois/mvp-player/README.md

 * LICENSE: LGPLv3 (except for the SoundPlayer.cpp file which is using fmod.
 Please check fmod license before using this)

-* By using this library, you accept the content of DISCLAIMER.txt
+* By using this library and its concepts and designs, you accept the content of DISCLAIMER.txt

 This is a proof of concept of a my personal way to implement the model view presenter pattern.